Webscale Networks Reduces Debugging Times by 91%

 Monitoring Tool Sprawl Consumes Engineering Hours

 Being an infrastructure provider, availability and performance are Webscale’s top priorities.
-As Nithyanand Mehta, Webscale’s VP of Support and Services, explains, “every second of latency and every minute of downtime impacts our customers’ customers.”
-However, ensuring availability and performance was an arduous task for Webscale’s DevOps and SRE Team.
+As Nithyanand Mehta, Webscale’s VP of Support and Services, explains, “Every second of latency and every minute of downtime impacts our customers’ customers.”
+However, ensuring availability and performance was an arduous task for Webscale’s DevOps and SRE teams.
 The group maintained a sprawl of monitoring tools, including:

 In total, the Webscale team had over half a dozen tools in place for monitoring generating roughly several TBs of data per day.
 These systems created alerts whenever there was a problem, which were sent to FreshDesk, Webscale’s ticketing platform.

 In a given month, Webscale would receive over 2,000 alerts in FreshDesk, each taking upwards of 15 minutes to debug.
 This time was primarily due to all of their disparate data sources.
 “To debug an issue, our engineers had to work across different sources conducting cross-analysis, from metrics to logs to APM,” explains Dhanush J. Suhas, Webscale’s SRE Lead.
 This process added over 500 man-hours per month – time not spent on running queries or infrastructure operations.